NERC-CEH/RMAVIS/inst/app/README.md

 systems, with additional exploratory analyses.
 At present `RMAVIS` supports two vegetation classifications:

-1. The National Vegetation Classification of Great Britain (NVC).
+1. The National Vegetation Classification of Great Britain (GB-NVC).
 2. The Minnesota Native Plant Community Classification (MNNPC).

 We will update and improve `RMAVIS` over time in response to user